tomash/blog-backend/NOTES.md

 * There are plugins for everything, like the `ember-moment` that provides `{{moment-from-now}}` component.
 That is great :)

+* You need to filter out new records from listings, if you keep one all the time for pushing into the form component.

+* `Ember.computed.filter` only watches array for new/removed elements.
+It **wil not** recompute if any of the elements changes.
+If this is what you need, use `Ember.computed.filterBy`.

-> * You cannot sort by date attribute with `Ember.computed.sortBy`, you need to use `sort`.
+* You cannot sort by date attribute with `Ember.computed.sortBy`, you need to use `sort`.
 But you can use `Ember.compare` to just compare times, instead of reinventing the wheel.

+* You can set arbitrary properties on your models.
+This is good to keep local state.
+For example, you can set `comment.isEdited` to true, to indicate that given comment is edited atm, so form can show, destroy button can hide etc).
+Only properties defined in model definition will be pushed to backend when `save`d (in contrast to how Backbone sends all of them).

 [nvm]: https://github.com/creationix/nvm
 [active_model_serializers]: https://github.com/rails-api/active_model_serializers